jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Caching-Redis-Service-Clause.md

 3.1.3.3 If the services of JD Cloud involve the license of third-party software, you agree to abide by the relevant license agreement;

-3.1.3.4 Do Not Intersperse Email Ads or SPAMs: Do not use the services provided by JD Cloud to intersperse a large number of undesired or uncalled emails, electronic advertising or emails containing reactionary information, pornographic information or other harmful information;
+3.1.3.4 Do not intersperse Email Ads or SPAMs: Do not use the services provided by JD Cloud to intersperse a large number of undesired or uncalled emails, electronic advertising or emails containing reactionary information, pornographic information or other harmful information;

 3.1.3.5 The Redis provided by JD Cloud shall not be used as disk space for rent;